nielsbekkers/AmazonReviewScraper/README.md

 # AmazonReviewScraper
-Python program that scrapes Amazon reviews of a product
+Python program that scrapes Amazon reviews of a given product (automatic multipage option)